ARZ3N/ARZ3N.github.io/README.md

 ## Ongoing Projects

-- ### **Chaotic Cloak**
-Using Choas to Cloak information: A Python implementation of a chaotic file encyption system.
+- ### **Estimating Arifoil Lift Coefficients using Neural Netowrks** Using Neural Netowrks to learn the exact function relating an airfoil shape with its lift coefficient for a set Angle of Attack and Mach number.

-- ### **Integration of Real-time kernel with Quadcoptor control systems**
+- ### **Development of Custom Electronic Speed Controller for drones**
-  - Developing a custom RTOS kernel
-  - Integration with quadcoptor control system